> A.L. Lloyd > Songs > The Two Magicians

 Kirsty Law sang The Twa Magicians “with a tune learned from the singing of A.L.
 Lloyd” on her 2014 album Shift.

 Kim Edgar took verse 5 and chorus of her Twa Magicians from the fragment that was collected by Gavin Greig from Miss Bell Robertson and printed in Last Leaves of Traditional Ballads and Ballad Airs.
-She added some verses of her own and recorded the song in 2016 for her CD Stories Untold.
+She added some verses of her own—after the blacksmith turns himself into a mariner to control her ship, the Lady transforms herself into the air and shakes the sea, for them never to be seen again.
+She recorded the song in 2016 for her CD Stories Untold.
 She also sang it on Cara’s 2018 CD Live.

-Joshua Burnell took four traditional verses of Twa Magicians and added a lot of new ones; he released this version on his 2018 CD Songs From the Seasons.
+Joshua Burnell sang Twa Magicians on 31 October 2017 in his “a folk song a week” song cycle.
+He took four traditional verses and added a lot of new ones; this version was released in 2018 on his CD Songs From the Seasons.
+He noted:

 The Magpies sang Two Magicians on their 2020 album Tidings.